Kyriosity/use-dev/README+/tests/README+/unit_test-3D_remake.md

 > 🚧...
 DRAFT ... 🚧

-# Unit test - "3D" re-view
+# Unit tests - "3D" re-make

 Developers, testers and management comprehend unit tests as essential and integral as the idea, and uncomplicated and routine as implementation.
 Just take an entity (unit) of an application and cover it with proof.